 This article was originally going to be in the 1974 chapter of my English translation of Wong Jing’s autobiography (which should have been a weighty tome).
-I decided that it wasn’t necessary for inclusion because it wasn’t really about his life in that year.
+I decided that it wasn’t necessary for inclusion because, besides the info not being derived from the book, it wasn’t really about his life in that year.
 Luck is on my side because publishers and literary agents insist that you use at least one sample to advertise a book online.
 What puts me in a privileged position is that this sample is a true exclusive which gives as much value to my blog as it does to my book.
 Anyway, this article is about how Jing laments on the cruel hand of fate after 1973.
 With 1974 being a new year, there was much pressure to find a new star to prolong the lucrative longevity of Kung Fu movies.
 Jing goes on to say:

 My film career would have been more lucrative if Bruce Lee hadn’t died.
 Had he lived, I would have liked him to play the villain in Winner Takes All (1982).
 Not bringing back Chen Kuan-Tai in what was essentially a modernized update of my directorial début would have helped people realize that the movie wasn’t merely a case of same difference as some critics suggested.
 Of course, Chen would have been completely outclassed by Bruce.
 The deceased dynamo had an intense quality which would have made for superb antagonistic roles, something which many of his detractors would agree with as Bruce tended to rub people the wrong way.

 I would have been much grateful had he played Batman in Legend of the Liquid Sword (1993).
 The character’s name would have reminded people of the clumsy crossover episodes of Batman and The Green Hornet.
 The episodes were clumsy because the producers could never make their mind up if the characters were meant to exist in reality or on each other’s televisions.